gitter-badger/borges/README.md

   - the user gets a nice ui for editing content based on these data models
   - be as heroku-ready as possible
   - be open source and free forever
-  - stay simple, borges is a library not a framework
+  - stay simple, borges is a library not a framework, should be easy to install and set up.
-  - be pluggable
+  - Borges.js is pluggable
+  - be state-of-the art.
+Borges.js is written and tested in ES6-compliant javascript.